The new Audio Experience Design group website is now live!

 Areas of interest

-Room acoustics - creation and auralization of room models; real-time 3D audio rendering
+Acoustics: creation and auralization of room models, room acoustics, musical acoustics, real-time 3D audio

 Audio-haptics interaction design and multimodal interfaces